Praqma/helmsman/docs/how_to/helm_repos/default.md

 ```

-This example would have `stable` defined with a Google stable repo:
+This example would have `stable` defined with a Google deprecated stable repo:

 ```toml
 ...